reidrac/swift-nbd-server/doc/object-size-tests.rst

 The tests have been performed over the Internet with a ~19 Mbps (down) and ~1.9 Mbps (up) connection and swiftnbd 0.9.2.
 This is a quite extreme use case, in a production environment 100 Mbps or better is recommended.
-The time measurement is provided as a comparative figure between the different object sizes.
+The time measurement is provided as a comparative figure between different object sizes.

 All the tests start with an empty cache (64 MB default limit) and an empty container.